 In addition to her work with The Word, Viniyanka is currently a criminal defense attorney representing clients appointed by the Colorado Office of the Alternate Defense Counsel.
 She formerly served as a litigation attorney and the Chief Appellate Attorney for the Northern District of Indiana Federal Community Defenders, and also litigated with a civil rights firm in Denver focusing on police misconduct claims.
 Her legal commentaries have been included in the Chicago Journal of International Law as well as presented to committees of the United Nations.

 Viniyanka recently presented the keynote address, The Power to Hear Another’s Truth, at the 2019 Red Pencil Conference in Seattle.
 She currently serves as a Commissioner with the Denver Commission on Cultural Affairs.
 She has previously served on the 100th Anniversary Committee for Children's Book Week, the advisory committee for the Colorado Teen Lit Conference, and the Advisory Board for the Colorado Big Summer Read.

-Generously sponsored by Denver Arts and Venues, [margins.] will be held at the historic McNichols Civic Center in downtown Denver.
+We thank Denver Arts and Venues for the generous donation of a hosting space.
+If live programming is feasible during the 2020 [margins.] conference, it will be held at the historic McNichols Civic Center in downtown Denver.

 We cannot build this space without community support.
 Over 100 backers helped make [margins.] a reality: